gilesknap/mciwb/docs/tutorials/05a-modules.rst

     build_pagoda(world.player.pos)

 That should build a little pagoda around your player.
-You can break some blocks to make a door for you to exit the pagoda.
+You can break some blocks to make a door for you to exit the pagoda!

 How it Works